SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 	rm main
 ```

-Now, calling `make` should correctly compile our small program, which after runnging should print `Hello world`.
+Now, calling `make` should correctly compile our small program, which after running should print `Hello world`.

 We can now launch the QtCreator.
 After launching, select `File->New Project`.
 It is important to select `New Project` and not `Open File or Project` - if we simply open our `main.c` file, QtCreator will not know which flags we want to use to compile the program, and thus its operation may be unstable (e.g., reporting errors that do not actually exist).
 In the window that appears, select `Import project` and then `Import Existing Project`.